zalesyc/lilac/README.md

 ### Build Configuration
 #### KStyle Integration

 [KStyle](https://api.kde.org/frameworks/frameworkintegration/html/classKStyle.html) provides enhanced integration with KDE Plasma.
+If you dont use KStyle, QCommonStyle is used.
 You can configure its usage during build time:

-- **Default behavior**: Uses KStyle if installed, falls back to QCommonStyle otherwise
+- **Default behavior**: KStyle is a required dependency
 - **Available options**:
-  - `-DREQUIRE_KSTYLE=ON`: Makes KStyle a required dependency
-  - `-DNO_KSTYLE=ON`: Forces QCommonStyle usage regardless of KStyle availability
+  - `-DNO_KSTYLE=ON`: Doesn't use KStyle

-**Recommendation**: Use KStyle with KDE Plasma, otherwise probably use QCommonStyle (KStyle has a ot of dependencies)
+**Recommendation**: Use KStyle with KDE Plasma, otherwise probably use QCommonStyle (KStyle has a lot of dependencies)

 #### KColorScheme Support